breftejk/CasinoHoldemAI/README.md

 # CasinoHoldemAI

-A production-grade decision engine for Casino Hold’em that combines Monte Carlo simulation with XGBoost.
+A decision engine for Casino Hold’em that combines Monte Carlo simulation with XGBoost.

 ## Documentation